When in London: What To Do As a Solo Traveler

 By this point, it was raining – and I was without an umbrella getting wet, but I was in London getting wet, so… it was okay, in my book.

-I had friends from my tour group the week before recommend that I check out Covent Gardens.
+I had friends from my tour group the week before recommend that I check out Covent Garden.
 I’m so glad they told me about it, because it wasn’t something I had found online or on my list.

 The infamous telephone booths of London in Covent Gardens; May 2017.